 1980s: “The building blocks for growth”

-In the decade that Spain, Portugal and Greece joined the European Commission, the Berlin Wall came down, and computers looked a bit like this...... the space industry kept up the momentum.
+In the decade that Spain, Portugal and Greece joined the European Commission, the Berlin Wall came down, and 3 1/2 inch floppy disks were all the rave, the space industry kept up the momentum.

 1990s: “To boldly go...”

 Having covered over three decades of history already, it may surprise you that Hubble has still not been launched and we still don’t have the Global Positioning System (GPS) signal that is now in widespread use among military, civilian and aviation communities.
 These two achievements happened in the 1990s.
 In the case of GPS however, it was still only accurate to about 40 metres for civilians until the turn of the century.